 The GT because I rathered the slightly more sporty position than the GTL which I found a bit cramped.

 Today’s plan is a 240km loop out of Thun heading south/west and then back to Thun.

-This is a screenshot of my gps tracker of our ride.
+This is a screenshot of my gps tracker (app on my phone called geo-tracker) of our ride.